 Buddhist Funeral Rituals

 Even though there are many forms of Buddhism, the belief in reincarnation is shared.
 It is believed that death is the transition from this life to the next.
 The Buddhist funeral customs are very diverse and vary between Buddhist sects and from one country to another.
 The funerals themselves can be very traditional and ritualistic or simple and dignified.
-But the most important aspect of any Buddhist funeral is that the customs and rituals of the ceremony are hallmarked by peace and serenity.
+But the most important aspect is that the customs and rituals of the Buddhist death ceremony are hallmarked by peace and serenity.
 Some of these customs and rituals include:

 - There may be a wake in which mourners pay their respects to the deceased and their condolences to the family.